incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

  ```

 The fix would be to add a new controller but according to Test driven development we need to have the test file before the Controller itself.
-I created a new folder in the spec directory and named it as `controllers` and added a spec file and named it as `todos_controller_spec.rb`
+I created a new folder in the spec directory and named it `controllers` and added a spec file and named it `todos_controller_spec.rb`

 The primary goal of writing this spec file is that a controller is missing, and the secondary goal is to check if the controller exists it can invoke the instance of the runner, which serves the application/feature logic.